Bonus sacrifice – how to save tax

 There are even greater benefits if you earn above £100,000 (or if the bonus pushes your total earnings above this).

-This is because your Personal Allowance (the tax-free amount of income you can earn) gets reduced – for every £2 of earnings above £100,000, your Personal Allowance is reduced by £1.
+This is because your Personal Allowance (the tax-free amount of income you can earn) gets reduced.
+For every £2 you earn above £100,000, you lose £1 of your Personal Allowance.

 Bonus sacrifice for high earners